Day 2Bessyboot

 Starts & Finish - Will be a further approx 1.5km onto the fell.

 We have tried to make this as family friendly as possible for competitors within the constraints of accessing a high fell and parking availability.
-The Near Start is on the route to the other starts and the White course will also finish here.
-Parents/shadowers of white course competitors can proceed on to the main starts from here.
+The Near Start is on the route to the other starts and the courses will also finish here.
+Parents/shadowers of White & Yellow course competitors can proceed on to the main starts from here.

 The route to the High and Low starts follows a rough path for 1km up to the fell wall, where the routes diverge.
 The route to the High start then climbs steeply up the fellside passing close to the Finish, where clothing/food/water may be left.
 The route to the Low start drops from the fell wall to cross a stream and along a track to the start.